FastyBird/node-firmware/readme.md

 # The FastyBird IoT Device firmware

-FastyBird IoT Node is a slave node firmware for the FastyBird smart devices network.
+FastyBird IoT Device is a device firmware for the FastyBird smart devices network.
 This firmware use FIB (FastyBird Interface Bus) to communicate with gateway.